 me first and flaps off between trees.

-He occupies the margins, …
+He occupies the margins, foraging in …

 by Richard DiFino